-Oil hits two-decade lows on low demand, storage woes
+Brent oil drops to near two-decade lows on falling demand, storage woes

 U.S. President Donald Trump on Tuesday called on the government to make funds available to the U.S. oil and gas industry, calling Monday’s crash a “financial squeeze” and mooting a halt to Saudi imports.

-OPEC and its allies, including Russia, have announced sweeping cuts in production, amounting to almost 10% of global supplies.
+The Organization of the Petroleum Exporting Countries and its allies, including Russia, have announced sweeping cuts in production, amounting to almost 10% of global supplies.
 But with economies virtually at a standstill due to coronavirus lockdowns, demand has dropped as much as 30%.

 “With no more generous production cuts announced and as the last remaining storage facilities get filled to the top with oil, we can expect to see such huge swings in oil prices from now on,” Louise Dickson of consultancy Rystad Energy said.